Fradven/film/README.md

 For that we simple append the character in our first if statement and in the else statement we select the div and add the method **.remove()**

-The whole script is now finished and you look something like this:
+The whole script is now finished and should look something like this:

     $(document).ready(function () {
             $.post("./db.json", function (data) {